What's the best hybrid workspace management software?

 Some platforms charge per user, which might get expensive as your team grows.
 Others, like Archie, charge per resource (like desks or rooms), which can be more affordable if you have a lot of employees but fewer workspaces.

-Here’s a quick look at how much it might cost each month to manage 100 desks and 200 employees:
+Here’s a quick look at how much desk booking features might cost each month when you manage 100 desks and 200 employees:

 When choosing a solution, look for transparent pricing without hidden fees, and make sure the hybrid workplace software can grow with your business.
-Watch out for basic plans that seem affordable but lack key features like room booking!
+Watch out for basic plans that seem affordable but lack key features like room booking in their standard plans!
 Some tools also charge setup fees, so compare the overall value, not just the starting price.

 3. Think about ease of use